raphavtorres/clock_in/README.md

 For this project we used our knowledge acquired in the Hardware, Operating Systems and Pyhton classes, with the guidance of teacher Celso ricardo.

-Project developed by the students: Luís Felipe, Luís Beck, Matheus Aprigio, Raphael Torres.
+Project developed by the students: Luís Felipe, Luís Beck, Matheus Aprigio and Raphael Torres.